The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations

-Both the \texttt{bvlognorm} and \texttt{bvgadem} models better describe unimodal albeit broad distributions, which is a reasonable approximation for the majority of TNG-Cluster systems.
-On the other hand, the double \texttt{bvapec} model is performing less well due to a lack of any visible bimodality, i.e. with two similarly-prominent peaks, in the simulated clusters.
+For example, the \texttt{bvlognorm} model assumes a more accurate depiction of the ICM temperature distribution as a unimodal distribution and remains insensitive to the sub-keV gas, which should have a negligible contribution in a \textit{XRISM}/Resolve like spectrum.
+On the other hand, the \texttt{bvgadem} model, which tends to overestimate the contribution of the sub-keV gas, underperforms due to inflated distribution widths.
+With a similar acceptance rate, the double \texttt{bvapec} model also underperforms since the simulated clusters lack any visible bimodality, i.e. two similarly-prominent peaks.

 Regarding accuracy, we assess first the best-fit values for the primary temperature value (or ICM effective temperature, \autoref{fig:Temp_inf}) and then, when appropriate, the width of the distribution (\autoref{fig:width_inf}).
 In both cases, we compare the best-fit parameters with the ``true'' values from the simulations by referring to both the mass-weighted gas properties of the ICM in a central sphere as well as the emission-weighted properties in a central pointing with \textit{XRISM}-like FoV.